-Born and raised in Southern California in a multicultural family of entertainment professionals and globally concerned activists, Aria became interested in visual arts and their ability to affect change from a young age.
+Born and raised in Southern California in a multicultural family of entertainment professionals and globally concerned activists, I became obsessed with visual arts and their ability to affect change from a young age.
 I guess that equates to Valley Girl with a vision.

-She holds a Master’s degree in Communications Management (Content Driven Media) with honors from the University of Southern California and a BA in Sociology (Social Impact of Film and Visual Arts) from the University of California Los Angeles.
+I hold a Master’s degree in Communications Management (Change Making Media) with honors from USC and a BA in Sociology (Social Impact of Film and Visual Arts) from UCLA.
+Forgive student debt already, please!

-For 20 years she has worked and served as Director of International Relations to the Pacific Rim Institute for Development and Education, an NGO holding special consultative status with the UN’s ECOSOC and dedicated to orphan and women’s rights.
+For over 15 years I have worked as a volunteer and served as Director of International Relations to the Pacific Rim Institute for Development and Education, an NGO holding special consultative status with the UN’s ECOSOC and dedicated to orphaned children and women’s rights.
 Nothing to joke about there, just lots more work to be done.

 Thankfully both work and family life have given me the opportunity to travel and spend quality time with locals throughout Mainland China, West Africa, the Pacific Islands, Central America and Europe, gifting me a broader perspective of the human experience and deeper appreciation for the underrepresented peoples and indigenous traditions of the world.